Volentix/vdexnode/docker/README.md

-# Install docker volentix node:
+# Install docker vdex node:

 To run the node in for development purposes, you can do it without docker containers.
 Follow the following instruction